axone-protocol/docs/docs/whitepaper/tokenomics.md

 ## Distribution

+**Total initial supply: 200,000,000 $KNOW**

+These 200M tokens are minted at launch and subject to cliff and vesting terms, detailed below.

+The distribution is the following:

 ![Token Allocation](/img/content/Token-Allocation.png)

+**Maximum supply: 350,000,000 $KNOW** (including block rewards, reached after 80 years) The additionnal 150M tokens are released as block rewards (also called stacking rewards) for validators and delegators over the 80 years following the launch.

 ![Supply after 3 years](/img/content/Supply-after-3-years.png)

-*Total supply (excluding block rewards): 200,000,000 $KNOW* These 200M tokens are minted at launch and subject to cliff and vesting terms.

-*Supply cap including block rewards: 350,000,000 $KNOW (after over 80 years)* The additionnal 150M tokens are released as block rewards (also called stacking rewards) for validators and delegators over the 80 years following the launch.

 <br/>
+Here are the details regarding the different allocations:

 ### Seed & Public sale